These fluffy keto blueberry muffins are made with almond flour. They're very easy to make - simply mix everything in one bowl, then bake.

 - Use heavy cream instead of milk.
 It makes for rich, tasty muffins.

-- Add orange zest or lemon zest.
+- Add a teaspoon of orange or lemon zest.
 I love the flavor they add to the muffins.

 - You can use ½ cup of granulated sweetener instead of stevia.